DavidAJohnston/TheValueofAppCoins/README.md

 Storj team please provide a link to your document.

 Section 10  - Why LTBCOIN Will Have Value

 See linked document.

-Section 11 - Why API Coins Will Have Value

-See linked document.